An independent co-educational school serving preschool through Grade 8.

 Academics at Clark

-For more than 60 years, thousands of students have experienced the unique academic opportunities afforded by The Stanley Clark School.
-An emphasis on hands-on and experiential learning and a nurturing collaborative environment are just a few features that set Stanley Clark apart.
-Our graduates leave ready for success, with the ability to problem solve, think creatively, and express individual viewpoints.
+For over 60 years, thousands of students have benefited from the unique academic opportunities offered by The Stanley Clark School.
+An emphasis on hands-on and experiential learning, along with a nurturing and collaborative environment, are just a few features that set Stanley Clark apart.
+Our graduates leave ready for success, with the ability to problem-solve, think creatively, and express their individual viewpoints.

 1st grade students working at desks